 - Stackadapt The software company, based in the city’s trendy King St. East area, is no novice in the tech field.
 The advertising firm counts industry leaders like Google, Banque Libano and Kodak as clients.
 Most recently it garnered headlines with its #HackDiversity campaign. https://www.stackadapt.com/

 Toronto is a city of potential, a place where entrepreneurs can succeed and grow.

-Looking for a small business loan? contact Sharp Shooter Funding – Funding Toronto – Toronto Small Business Loans
+Looking for a small business funding? contact Sharp Shooter Funding – Funding Toronto – Toronto Small Business Funding

 This post was written by sharpshooteradmin